AbhayPancholi/Activity_Detection/Version 2/README.md

 ## Project Overview

 The system consists of two main components:
-1. **Activity Detection**: Utilizing YOLOv8 trained on a custom dataset for detecting human activities.
+1. **Activity Detection**: Utilizing YOLOv8 and Yolov11 trained on a custom dataset for detecting human activities.
 2. **Tracking and Counting**: A custom implementation for tracking and counting detected persons from video input.

 Both components are structured into separate modules: